archesproject/arches_rdm_example_project/README.md

 ## Committing changes

-NOTE: Changes are commited to the arches-rdm repository.
+NOTE: Changes are commited to the arches-lingo repository.

 1. Navigate to the repository
     ```
-    cd arches-rdm
+    cd arches-lingo
     ```

 2. Cut a new git branch